TaeheeJeong/Visualizing-Data/README.md

 STEP 2: Create a graph showing the association between your explanatory and response variables (bivariate graph).

+The following bivariate bar graph shows the relationship between the experience with mom and how young adults feel about their life.

+Visualizing-Data/bivariate_bar_graph.png

+The y-axis scale close to 0 means positive, close to 1 means negative.

+The group of none with mom shows closest to 1, means most of the time or all of the time feel that  "life was not worth living.".
+The
 Your output should be interpretable (i.e. organized and labeled).

 WHAT TO SUBMIT: